aoeixsz4/rusty-ircd/README.md

 Therefore, efforts will be made to prioritise readable, maintainable code that is extensible and supports e.g. i18n.
 Indeed these will be valuable tools for the author to learn about, too.

+This software is licensed under the Mozilla Public License v2.0.

 ## Branches
 ### irc-proto-port (not yet begun)
 This may be worth implementing before error handling, given the irc-proto crate appears to include definitions of protocol errors.